Blendify/blender-manual/blender_docs/manual/editors/dope_sheet/introduction.rst

 To the right of the channel's headers, there are some channel's setting controls:

 - Clicking on the small "eye" will allow you to mute that channel (and all its "children" channels, if any!).
-- Clicking on the small "lock" will allow you to prevent this channel and its children to be edited
+- Clicking on the small "lock" will allow you to prevent this channel and its children to be edited.

   .. note::